Exploring Native Seaweed Farming along the West Coast of India

 In an increasingly disruptive and climate uncertain world, ocean farming is becoming a game of high risk and low return.
 For years we have exploited our ocean for food and natural resources, to the point of systemic breakdown.
 But, there are still sustainable and regenerative ways in which to work with our ocean.
 Seaweed farming is one such instance!
 Seaweed is amongst the fastest growing biomass on the planet and is versatile in its uses.
 It produces food, minimises environmental damage, mitigates climate change through the absorption of carbon and nitrogen, and cleans up the oceans at the same time.
 Incredibly, farming requires zero input which means that ocean farmers don’t need to add anything into the system in order for the algae and animals to thrive.

-With our partner, The Good Ocean, we are testing approaches to the production and harvesting of locally found seaweed species, specifically Gracilaria (a red seaweed that is economically important as an agarophyte).
-Our pilot project is located a stones throw-away from Gokarna, in the postcard perfect Aghanashini Estuary in Karnataka, and will run from November 2021 to April 2022.
+We partnered with The Good Ocean, an ocean-based business focused on seaweed in Goa, to explore production and harvesting of locally found seaweed species, specifically Gracilaria (a red seaweed) and Sargassum (a green seaweed).
+Our pilot project was located a stones throw-away from Gokarna, in the postcard perfect Aghanashini Estuary in Karnataka, and ran from October 2021 to April 2022.

 EcoNiche was the early-stage investor in this project.
 Our aims were to understand the investment case for self-sustaining regenerative ocean-based farming solutions to the climate, biodiversity and local coastal livelihood crises, and support local women-led businesses.

 Piloting the seaweed farm was fun, despite the significant challenges we faced in establishing it.
 We learned a significant amount over the last 6 months in terms of the importance of: